-To file a complaint, receive an explanation of charges you are facing, obtain an Acadia University Non-Academic Judicial Student Code of Conduct Incident Report form, or ask questions about the Non-Academic Judicial Student Code of Conduct process, please contact Olivia Lynch, Acting Coordinator, Student Community Development.
+To file a complaint, receive an explanation of charges you are facing, obtain an Acadia University Non-Academic Judicial Student Code of Conduct Incident Report form, or ask questions about the Non-Academic Judicial Student Code of Conduct process, please contact Olivia Lynch, Coordinator, Student Conduct and Community Support.
 We also encourage you to read and review the Code (PDF).

 The University recognizes that a safe and secure learning environment is fundamental to the success of its mission.
 All members of the Acadia community have the right to study, live, and work in a safe community that is committed to integrity, respect, and well-being.
 In turn, Acadia community members also have a responsibility to uphold values and actions that contribute positively to this environment.

 In situations where the actions of a student infringe upon the rights of another member of the Acadia community, the University is committed to providing a student-centered response that appropriately balances safety and harm reduction with opportunities for growth and development.
 Wherever possible, students will be given the opportunity to learn from and repair harms arising from these incidents.

 Acadia University is committed to administering a fair and equitable student conduct process that allows for flexibility and discretion, particularly in response to the differing needs and experiences of at-risk or marginalized students participating in this process.

 The University does not tolerate intimidation (which includes, but is not limited to, harassment and "silencing" of unpopular opinions).
 We also believe that a fundamental code of behaviour is sensitivity to the effect of one’s personal behaviour on others and respect for their personal and property rights.